Share On Social!

 A legal battle is delaying the termination.
 The Supreme Court is expected to make a final ruling in a matter of days.

-The status of 700,000 DACA-protected people in the workforce is hanging in the balance.
+The status of over 700,000 DACA-protected people in the workforce is hanging in the balance.

 This can cause stress, grief and loss, depression, anxiety, post traumatic stress disorder (PTSD), complex trauma, adjustment difficulties, and low-self esteem or self-worth, according to the authors of the new mental health guide.